ShevchenkoRostyslav/SusHiScaner/README.md

 Status:     "Beta-test"

-SusHiScaner is designed for comfortable reading and processing of SusHi and 2HDMC output and converting it to the human readable format - .txt and analysis-usage format - .root
+SusHiScaner is designed for comfortable reading and processing of SusHi, interfaced with 2HDMC, output and converting it to the human readable format - .txt and analysis-usage format - .root.

 ##Pre-request